Winnypohh/Wakeup/README.md

 # Future features.

-Player collects and store something for later ( key, coyne...)
+Player collects and store something for later ( key, coin...)
-Disain back ground and make every text in new page.
+Design back ground and make every text in new page.
 Make some background sounds like door opens or sound of fire.

 # Testing.